Skip to main content

 Not currently but this may be a future enhancement.
 Teams a Karbon user is part of will sync on a daily basis as People Tags in Float.

-Will colleague Roles sync from Karbon to Float?
+Will colleague Roles sync from Karbon to Float user Roles?

 Not currently but this may be a future enhancement.
 Roles a Karbon user is allocated will sync on a daily basis as People Tags in Float.